katetywu/belly-button-biodiversity/README.md

    * Display each key/value pair from the metadata JSON object somewhere on the page.

-4. Deploy your Flask ap to Heroku
+4. Deploy the Flask app to Heroku